 What is the National Minimum Wage or National Living Wage for students?

 The National Minimum Wage (NMW) is the lowest amount which employers should legally pay workers who are entitled to it.
-You should note that since 1 April 2016 there has also been a National Living Wage to be paid to workers age 25 and over who are not in the first year of their apprenticeship.
+You should note that there is also a National Living Wage to be paid to workers age 25 and over who are not in the first year of their apprenticeship.

 So you should know your rights, and if you think you are not being paid enough, what you can do about it!

 It is £8.21 per hour from 1 April 2019, provided you are aged 25 or over and not in the first year of your apprenticeship.
 You can read more about this on GOV.UK.

 There are four NMW rates and they change on 1 April each year.
 The rates are: